stanley-666/MIPS-Pipelined/README.md

+# Acknowledgments
+This code is based on Stanley.
+# Intro
 This is MIPS five stages pipeline including IF, ID, EX, MEM, WB stage.
 You can use `tb_Pipelined.v` to test the correction of elements.